 There are a lot of common injuries that can take place when training for either sport.
 Fortunately, when you are unable to train with one of them, then there is a likelihood that you can train with the other, meaning that you can continue to keep yourself healthy and fit as your injury heals.

 The Department of Sports Orthopedics in Germany researched climbing injuries and found that “acute injuries in rock climbing either come from a fall onto the lower leg or from performing a hard move and injuring the upper extremity.”
-Tendon breaks and tears, strains, and micro-stressors of the bone are also quite common.
-You can read the rest of the article here.
+Tendon breaks and tears, strains, and micro-stressors of the bone are also quite common (Source).

 While climbers are more prone to injury their extremities, people who compete in BJJ had joint problems more commonly than other afflictions.
-When a study was conducted to determine injury patterns for BJJ participants, they discovered, “the knee and elbow were the joints most susceptible to injury.”
-You can read more details in the report.
+When a study was conducted to determine injury patterns for BJJ participants, they discovered, “the knee and elbow were the joints most susceptible to injury” (Source).

 While it is not great to push your body while it is healing, it is possible to take low-stress courses and training.
 If you injure an elbow or knee while performing BJJ, then after some time to rest, it is possible to climb low-level walls while it is still healing before you can get back to BJJ.
 Alternatively, if you injure your toes while climbing, then you can always use the rest of your body to practice different BJJ forms.